crmlatte/tp/docs/UserGuide.md

 ### Viewing Upcoming Events Calendar

-TAssist provides a calendar-style view to help you visualize upcoming assignments and timed events.
+TAssist provides a **calendar-style view** to help you visualize upcoming assignments and timed events.

-* Press the `F3` key to open the calendar-style event viewer.
+* Press the `F3` key to open the calendar-style event viewer, or access it through the drop down `View --> Calendar`.
 * The calendar displays:
   * Assignment names
   * Event type (e.g., assignment)